-Russell is currently Chairman of the Robert Jones and Agnes Hunt Orthopaedic and District Hospital and the Multiple Sclerosis Trust.
+Russell is currently Chairman of the South Warwick NHS Foundation Trust and the Multiple Sclerosis Trust.
 He is also a Trustee of the UK Acquired Brain Injury Forum.
 Russell is a member of the Audit Committee, Finance and Investment Committee, the Executive Remuneration Committee, the Governors’ Remuneration Committee and Chair of the Nominations Committee.

 David Lister joined Nuffield Health in January 2014.
 He has been the Chief Information Officer for the National Grid since 2009 and a Board member of e-skills, the UK Sector Skills Council since 2008, is a non-executive director on both the Department of Work and Pensions' Departmental Board, and Interxion SA.
 David was Group Chief Information Officer for the Royal Bank of Scotland 2008-2009 and Chief Information Officer for the Reuters Group 2004-2008.
 Prior to this David had similar roles at Boots plc, Glaxo Wellcome plc and Guinness plc / Diageo plc.
 Currently David is Deputy Chairman for the Board of eSkills UK and a Non-Executive Director on the Board of Interxion (a US listed Technology company).